Cloud-based HRMS: Transforming human resource management

 Organisational challenges

-Introducing new systems to teams can lead to resistance.
+Introducing new talent management software to teams can lead to resistance.
 Organisations must ensure enough training is in place to make the transition easier on employees.
-This can also guarantee a cultural shift towards technology and innovation.
+This can also guarantee a cultural shift towards technology, innovation, and better employee performance.

 Ongoing management